tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-5/README.md

 ## Using Classes

 - Here is one way to separate out the code into multiple files
+#
 - Is this the best way to do it?

+Ans.
+It depends.
+Using classes provide better organization and encapsulation, especially as code complexity grows.
+#

 - What are the advantages and disadvantages?

+Ans.
+Advantages are many, including modularity, abstraction, easy testability and its resusable due to objects.
+Disadavantage is that in smaller programs, this creates complexity and more lines of code.

 ## Introduction to Namespace